chard

 Health Benefits

-• Rich in vitamins A, C, and K, supporting immune function and bone health.
+• Rich in vitamins A, C, and K, supporting immune function, vision, and blood clotting.

-• High in antioxidants, helping to protect against cellular damage and chronic diseases.
+• Excellent source of antioxidants, helping to protect against cellular damage from free radicals.

-• Contains minerals like magnesium and potassium, important for heart health and blood pressure regulation.
+• Contains minerals like magnesium and potassium, which are vital for heart health and muscle function.

-• Low in calories and carbohydrates, making it a nutritious addition to a balanced diet.
+• Low in calories and carbohydrates, making it a nutritious addition to weight management diets.

 Storage Tips